 Observable queues with customers deciding to join or balk based on noisy signals regarding the service speed and value were studied in \cite{VD2009} and \cite{DV2014}.
-A queueing game with incosistent customer beliefs regarding the service rate of an M/M/1 system was studied in \cite{CV2016}.
-They considered the problem of joining or balking an observable queue when the service rate beliefs of customers are generated by a common continuous distribution; the optimal strategy is derived and shown to have a threshold form, where the threshold depends on the individual belief of the customer.
-In \cite{HC2015} a model with anecdotal reasoning of customers was introduced: before deciding whether to join an unobservable queue customers obtain a noisy signal in the form of a (single) past experience of an aquaitance who joined the queue.
+A queueing game with inconsistent customer beliefs regarding the service rate of an M/M/1 system was studied in \cite{CV2016}.
+The authors considered the problem of joining or balking an observable queue when the service rate beliefs of customers are generated by a common continuous distribution; the optimal strategy is derived and shown to have a threshold form, where the threshold depends on the individual belief of the customer.
+In \cite{HC2015} a model with anecdotal reasoning of customers was introduced: before deciding whether to join an unobservable queue customers obtain a noisy signal in the form of a (single) past experience of an acquaintance who joined the queue.
 The equilibrium outcome was compared with a fully rational benchmark.
 The impact of uncertainty regarding server capacity on staffing and control of multiserver queues was investigated in \cite{I2018}.

 {\bf Paper organization.} The remainder of the paper is organized as follows.
-Section \ref{sec:model} introduces the queueing and game model.
-Section \ref{sec:exp} analyzes the continuous time game with exponential service times.
-In particular, highlighting the difficulty of solving the equilibrium dynamics even in the simplest Markovian setting which can be solved by standard methods in the case of homogeneous beliefs.
+Section \ref{sec:model} introduces the queueing model and game-theoretic framework. analyzes the continuous time game with exponential service times.
+In particular, it highlights the difficulty of solving the equilibrium dynamics even in the simplest Markovian setting which can be solved by standard methods in the case of homogeneous beliefs.
 In Section \ref{sec:fluid} we present the explicit equilibrium solution for a fluid model that can be viewed as an approximation of a large scale system with many small customers that have negligible service times.
 Section \ref{sec:discrete} defines the stochastic discrete-time game and provides a numerical method to compute the equilibrium distributions, with numerical analysis of the method given in \ref{sec:numerical}.
-Section \ref{sec:learn} presents the agent based model and discusses the estimation bias associated with it.
-Furthermore, the latter also provides numerical analysis and comparison of the discrete game and agent based model.
+Section \ref{sec:learn} presents the agent-based model and discusses the estimation bias associated with it.
+Furthermore, the latter also provides numerical analysis and comparison of the discrete game and agent-based model.
 Section \ref{sec:conclusion} concludes the paper with a discussion of the results and potential future research.